Andrew R. Barron (chemist): Early life and education

-Barron was born in Welwyn Garden City, and brought up in Farnham, Surrey.
+Barron was born in Welwyn Garden City, and brought up in Farnham, Surrey, where he attended Heath End School and Farnham Sixth Form College.
 In 1983, Barron completed his BSc in chemistry from Imperial College.
 Subsequently, he received his PhD degree in 1986 from Imperial College under the supervision of Geoffrey Wilkinson.

 After completing his PhD, Barron moved to the United States and joined University of Texas at Austin for his post-doctoral research, which dealt with the chemistry of multiple bonds to phosphorus and carbon.
-He published the first structural characterization of a C≅P triple bond in 1988 in a paper he co-authored with Alan Cowley.
+He published the first structural characterization of a CP triple bond in 1988 in a paper he co-authored with Alan Cowley.
 In 1987, he joined Harvard University as an assistant professor of chemistry and was promoted to associate professor in 1991.
-Barron founded Gallia inc. in 1992 and became Chairman of its Scientific Advisory board.

 Later career

 Barron left Harvard University in 1995, when he joined Rice University as professor of Chemistry and Materials Science.
 He stepped down from his position at Gallia in 1997.
 In 1998, he was appointed as the Charles W. Duncan Jr.-Welch Foundation Chair in Chemistry at Rice University.

 Following his studies on ceramic nanoparticles and the discovery of their applications, he founded Oxane Materials in 2002.
 The company developed nanoproducts with applications in the field of energy.
 Building on his research with nanoparticles, Barron founded Natcore Technology in 2004 and joined the scientific advisory board of the company.
 The company manufactures nanoparticles and technology with applications in the solar sectors.

-From 2006 to 2008, he served as the Associate Dean of Industry Interactions and Technology Transfer at the institute.
-In 2013 he was appointed as the Sêr Cymru Chair of Low Carbon Energy and Environment, College of Engineering, Swansea University.
-He taught as a visiting professor for one year at University of Wales in 2009.
-Barron has served as a board member of the Houston Clean Energy Park.
-His research in the field of energy resulted in the foundation of Energy Safety Research Institute, which he leads, at Swansea University.
-The vision of the Energy Research Safety Institute (ESRI)and Swansea University is "building the bridge to a sustainable, affordable and secure energy future."
+From 2006 to 2008, he served as the Associate Dean of Industry Interactions and Technology Transfer at the Rice University.
+In 2019 he was appointed as the Prince of Wales Visiting Innovator with an appointment at the University of Wales.
+In 2013 he was appointed as the Sêr Cymru Chair of Low Carbon Energy and Environment, Swansea University.
+His research in the field of energy and environment resulted in his foundation of the Energy Safety Research Institute (ESRI), with the vision of "building the bridge to a sustainable, affordable and secure energy future."
+ESRI was housed in the first BREEAM Outstanding Building in Wales.

 Barron is the editor of Journal of Nanomaterials since 2013 and Scientific Reports since 2014.
 He is also part of the editorial boards of Main Group Chemistry and Materials Science in Semiconductor Processing.
 Barron has served on the advisory board of King Abdullah University of Science and Technology, Zhu Zhou International Research Institute China, and Yellow River Delta Efficient Eco-economic Development.